-- 1. Blessed are they who have not walked in the counsel /of the . un/godly: nor followed the way of sinners, nor taken their /seat a/mongst the /scornful. - 2.
-But their delight is in the /law . of the /Lord: and on that law will they /ponder /day and /night. - 3.
-They are like trees planted beside /streams of /water: yielding /fruit in /due /season. - 4.
-Their leaves also /shall not /wither: and look!
-What/ever . they /do . it shall /prosper. - 5.
-As for the ungodly, it is not /so with /them: they are like the /chaff . which the /wind /scatters. - 6.
-Therefore the ungodly shall not stand /up . at the /judgement: nor sinners in the congre/gation /of the /righteous. - +7.
-For the Lord cares for the /way . of the /righteous: but the /way of . the un/godly . shall /perish.
+- 1. Blessed are they who have not walked in the counsel of the ungodly: nor followed the way of sinners, nor taken their seat amongst the scornful. - But their delight is in the law of the Lord: and on that law will they ponder day and night. - 3.
+They are like trees planted beside streams of water: that yield their fruit in due season. - 4.
+Their leaves also shall not wither: and look, whatever they do, it shall prosper. - 5.
+As for the ungodly, it is not so with them: they are like the chaff which the wind scatters. - 6.
+Therefore the ungodly shall not stand up at the judgement: nor sinners in the congregation of the righteous. - 7.
+For the Lord cares for the way of the righteous: but the way of the ungodly shall perish.